draganjovic/Data-Structures/Projects/Palindrome/README.md

 #### Files

-• CMakeLists.txt - The build system for your project.
-Read this file carefully.
+• CMakeLists.txt - `The build system for your project.
+Read this file carefully.'

 • palindrome.cpp - This is where you write your main function.